Green beans are a staple in countless cuisines around the world. They are considered one of the most popular side dishes of holiday meals.

-Here you’ll find out, based on science, whether green beans are allowed for low carb diets like the keto diet.
+Based on science, you’ll discover whether green beans are allowed for low-carb diets like the keto diet.

 Are Green Beans Keto?

-Green beans are also known as garden beans, pole beans, string beans, bean pods, or runner beans.
-They belong in the family of legumes (Fabaceae).
+Green beans are also garden, pole, string, bean pods, or runner beans.
+They belong to the family of legumes (Fabaceae).

-Green beans most likely originated in Peru, where they have thrived for about 7,000 years.
-Although the common bean is grown worldwide, its largest producers are Indonesia, India, and China.
+Green beans most likely originated in Peru, thriving for about 7,000 years.
+Although the common bean is grown worldwide, Indonesia, India, and China are the largest producers.

 While pole bean varieties grow tall and need to be supported or tethered, bush beans grow on small plants that do not require support.